Posted by John Kleeman, Executive Director and Founder

 The time limit should start after these are done.
 If you are using Questionmark software, you can make this happen by excluding the question block from the assessment time limit.

-If you are interested in more tips on improving your tests and exams, register to attend our free webinar on December 18th: 10 Quick Tips to Improve your Tests and Exams.
+If you are interested in more tips on improving your tests and exams, you can view the webinar here: 10 Quick Tips to Improve your Tests and Exams.